Guilherme de Paula

-Guilherme de Paula Lucrécio (born 9 November 1986) is a profesional footballer who last played as a forward who plays for Liga M3 club Melaka.
+Guilherme de Paula Lucrécio (born 9 November 1986) is a professional footballer who last played as a forward who plays for Liga M3 club Melaka.
 Born in Brazil, he represented the Malaysia national team.

 International career

 He played once for Malaysia XI against Tottenham Hotspur F.C.
 In December 2019, De Paula has agreed to join Perak FC for the 2020 season.
 On 3 June 2021, he won his first cap for Malaysia in a 2022 FIFA World Cup qualification match against the United Arab Emirates.